ygorcosta/wedeploy.com/ui/src/pages/tutorials/java/make-a-change.md

 ###### <span class="icon-16-star"></span> Pro Tip

 Want to make your Java Service the primary service so that it is served to your project's root url (`<your-project-id>.wedeploy.io`)?
 Perfect, that is extremely easy to do.
-Go to the settings tab of your project's dashboard and select _java_ as your _Home Service_.
+Go to the settings tab of your project's console and select _java_ as your _Home Service_.

 </aside>